yopham/cordova-diagnostic-plugin/README.md

 Platforms: Android and iOS

-Returns the camera authorization status for the application.
+Returns the combined camera authorization status for the application based on the relevant permissions.

 Notes for Android:
 - This is intended for Android 6 / API 23 and above.
 Calling on Android 5.1 / API 22 and below will always return GRANTED status as permissions are already granted at installation time.